 - Record all communications, from the first time you create a contact to any updates about project phases.
 This puts the client’s service history all in one place.

-- Add comments, messages, reminders and other information in each user’s profile to have deeper insights into their customer experience.
+- Add comments, messages, reminders, and other information to each user’s profile to have deeper insights into their customer experience.

 - Manage B2B users, like clients and partners, by making company profiles for them.

 - With Contact Groups, you can categorize customers or companies by criteria like region or interest.